Manage Your Future Pt. 4: Investing in Vacation Property

-If you rent the home out for 14 or fewer days, you don’t need to report the rental income and you can deduct the mortgage interest as a personal deduction.
+If you rent the home out for 14 or fewer days, you don’t need to report the rental income, and you can deduct the mortgage interest as a personal deduction.

-If a homeowner uses the residence for fewer than 15 days a year or less than 10 percent of the time the property is rented, the IRS considers the home an investment property for income tax purposes and you must report your rental income.
-Financial institutions also treat the home as investment class property.
+If a homeowner uses the residence for fewer than 15 days a year or less than 10 percent of the time the property is rented, the IRS considers the home an investment property for income tax purposes, and you must report your rental income.
+Financial institutions also treat the home as an investment class property.

-If you use the home for more than 14 days and also rent it for more than 14 days, you’ll have to calculate the percentage of time for each use to determine how to handle deductions.
+If you use the home for more than 14 days and also rent it for more than 14 days, you’ll have to calculate the percentage of time for each user to determine how to handle deductions.
 So, if you rent out the home 25 percent of the time, 25 percent of deductible expenses, such as mortgage interest and repairs, can be deducted to offset rental income.

 The Upside of Vacation Real Estate Investing

 The complexities of investing in vacation property may seem daunting, but there is a financial upside.
 Most properties located in desirable, popular locations enjoy higher than average appreciation.
-Savvy investors seeking bargain purchases may also find sweet deals in vacation destinations, because second home sellers are often motivated to sell quickly and foreclosures can be more common.
-Fluctuations in markets can create significant gain or immediate losses in vacation real estate ventures.
+Savvy investors seeking bargain purchases may also find sweet deals in vacation destinations, because second home sellers are often motivated to sell quickly, and foreclosures can be more common.
+Fluctuations in markets can create a significant gain or immediate losses in vacation real estate ventures.

 Expert Guidance and Management

-Vacation and resort property real estate presents exciting options for investors, but the risks are considerable.
+Vacation and resort property real estate present exciting options for investors, but the risks are considerable.
 As with all real estate speculation, industry experts are the best source of guidance.
 Trusted accountants, lawyers, real estate agents, and loan brokers make up the A-team for any successful portfolio.

 Vacation and resort investments also require more marketing and property management work.
 Rather than finding suitable tenants once every few years, vacation properties typically turn over every week.
 Rental competition in the destination is often fierce.
-And with every new tenant the property becomes vulnerable to damage and wear and tear.
+And with every new tenant, the property becomes vulnerable to damage and wear and tear.
 Partnering with a solid, reputable property management company will help you protect the investment, especially if you live too far away to keep an eye on the property yourself.